 Click the MS button in the sample to mute the vocal in the original track.

-If you want to apply advanced stem effects to a specific stem in a stem transition or a stems block , follow these steps:
+If you want to apply advanced stem effects to a specific stem , follow these steps:

 Click Option on your keyboard, and drag the stem that you want to automate to the sample lane.